hrutvikyadav/w-psql/README.md

   Special type that makes a _column of type INT_ with _NOT NULL constraint_,\
   and __auto increment__ the INT upon addition of new rows

+- DATE
+- NUMERIC(x, y)

+  This datatype is for decimals. x is the number of digits and y is number of digits to the right of decimal point

+## Types of relations

+- Table

+- Sequence

+  Automatically generated for _columns_ with data type _SERIAL_

+## IMP- Relations between TABLES

+- one to one relationship - add foreign key to tables with UNIQUE constraint
+- one to many relationshhip - add foreign key without UNIQUE constraint
+- many to many relationship - use a third _junction table_ to link the two tables

 [^datatypes]: [enter-correct]

+[^1]: [usually-primary-key-of-another-table]

+[^junction-tables]: [these-are-used-to-describe-many-to-many-relations-between-2-tables..they-only-consisit-of-foreign-key-columns-for-linked-tables--and-composite-primary-key-which-is-a-combination-of-the-existing-foreign-keys]

 [enter-correct-datatypes...(those which column accepts. check \d tablename and refer type id unsure)]